RyanLinXiang/tidify/README.md

     let todo = transcript.split("create")[1];
     if (todo)
         add_item(todo);
-}; /* the function to be executed when your voice command is recognised */ create_command(name, regex, exe);
+}; /* the function to be executed when your voice command is recognized */ create_command(name, regex, exe);

 ```